-In the early stages after severe burns, patients may experience hemodynamic instability and may not tolerate nutrients.7 The primary task is to maintain a stable internal environment, trophic nutrition should be used,8 and energy and protein targets should not be pursued blindly.
+In the early stages after severe burns, patients may experience hemodynamic instability and may not tolerate nutrient intake well.
+The primary task is to maintain a stable internal environment, whereby trophic nutrition should be used, and energy and protein targets should not be pursued blindly.
 At weeks 1-4 post-injury, the patient's tolerance to nutrients gradually improves; therefore, this study focused on nutritional therapy on days 7, 14, 21, and 28 post-injury.
-The energy consumption and demand of patients with severe burns has skyrocketed,9 and effective nutritional therapy is crucial for their treatment.10 The most accurate method for calculating the energy demand of patients with burns is indirect calorimetry, which measures the patient's resting energy expenditure through oxygen consumption and carbon dioxide production using the metabolic cart.
+The energy consumption and demand of patients with severe burns skyrocketed, and effective nutritional therapy is crucial for their treatment.
+The most accurate method for calculating the energy demand of patients with burns is indirect calorimetry, which measures the patient's resting energy expenditure through oxygen consumption and carbon dioxide production using the metabolic cart.
 However, the equipment is expensive, it is difficult to measure patients with head and face burns, and this measurement may interfere with the patients.
 Therefore, this type of equipment is not widely used.
-Hence, various predictive equations have emerged, including the Curreri, Harris-Benedict, and Toronto formulas.^{11,12} The Peng formula has three parameters: TBSA, PBD, and BSA, and has notably higher accuracy and reliability than other formulas.13 Therefore, in this study, we used the Peng formula to determine the energy requirements of patients with severe burns.
+Hence, various predictive equations have emerged, including the Curreri, Harris-Benedict, and Toronto formulas.
+The Peng formula has three parameters: TBSA, PBD, and BSA, and has notably higher accuracy and reliability than other formulas.
+Therefore, in this study, we used the Peng formula to determine the energy requirements of patients with severe burns.

-In addition to energy, timely and sufficient protein supply can accelerate burn wound healing, reduce organ damage, enhance immune function, and maintain lean mass.14 Proteins play crucial roles in the proliferation, migration, and differentiation of epidermal cells, fibroblasts, and immune cells, as well as in angiogenesis and collagen synthesis.
-According to the European Society of Clinical Nutrition and Metabolism (ESPEN), American Society of
+In addition to energy, timely and sufficient protein supply can accelerate wound healing of burns, reduce organ damage, enhance immune function, and maintain lean mass.
+Proteins play crucial roles in the proliferation, migration, and differentiation of epidermal cells, fibroblasts, and immune cells, as well as in angiogenesis and collagen synthesis.
+According to the European Society of Clinical Nutrition and Metabolism (ESPEN), American Society of Parenteral and Enteral Nutrition (AS-PEN), and Chinese guidelines the protein goal on day 7 post-injury was set as 1.5 g/kg and 2.0 g/kg on days 14, 21, and 28.17 A recent multicenter study demonstrated that only 35.3% of burn injured patients met 80% of goal energy within 48-72 h from admission, and only 35.6% of the recorded patient-days received 1.5-2.0g/kg/d or higher, leaving the majority of patient-days with an inappropriate low protein administration.
+Similarly, Table 2